mdnunez/mcntoolbox/README.md

 Journal of Mathematical Psychology, 76, 117-130.

 # mcntoolbox
-#### (Repository version 0.3.0)
+#### (Repository version 0.3.1)
 The Mathematical Cognitive Neuroscience Toolbox (mcntoolbox).

 **Authors: Michael D. Nunez, Joachim Vandekerckhove, and Ramesh Srinivasan from the Cognitive Sciences Department at the University of California, Irvine**

 ### Description

-The main purpose of the mcntoolbox is to provide users interested in cognitive neuroscience and mathematical psychology a set of example scripts for data analysis and experimentation.
+Mcntoolbox provides users interested in EEG and quick decision making a set of example scripts for steady-state visual evoked potential (SSVEP) stimulus generation and integrated drift-diffusion model fitting with EEG using MATLAB.
 All example scripts are written in MATLAB.
 One R script is included as an example of single-trial ERP estimation.

 Please see the repository [encodingN200](https://github.com/mdnunez/encodingN200) for cleaner implementations using Python.